Metaswitch/clearwater-readthedocs/docs/Modifying_Clearwater_settings.md

     *   Homer - `sudo service homer stop`
     *   Ralf -`sudo service ralf stop`
     *   Ellis - `sudo service ellis stop`

+## Modifying Sprout JSON Configuration

+*This configuration can be freely modified without impacting service.*

+Some of the more complex sprout-specific configuration is stored in JSON files

+* `/etc/clearwater/s-cscf.json` - contains information to allow the Sprout I-CSCF to select an appropriate S-CSCF to handle some requests.
+* `/etc/clearwater/bgcf.json` - contains routing rules for the Sprout BGCF.
+* `/etc/clearwater/enum.json` - contains ENUM rules when using file-based ENUM instead of an external ENUM server.

+To change one of these files, if you are using Clearwater's [automatic clustering](Clearwater_Automatic_Clustering) functionality:

+* Edit the file on *one* of your sprout nodes.
+* Run one of `/usr/share/clearwater/bin/upload_{s-cscf|bgcf|enum}_json` depending on which file you modified.
+* The change will be automatically propagated around the deployment and will start being used.

+If you are not using automatic clustering do the following on *each* node:

+* Make the necessary changes to the file.
+* Run `sudo service sprout reload` to make sprout pick up the changes.

 ## Starting from scratch